jwaldmann/streams/README.md

 FST A (fromList [((A,0),([],A)),((A,1),([],B)),((B,0),([],C)),((B,1),([0],B)),((C,0),([2],A)),((C,1),([1],B))])

 ```
-One should always check this with larger values for `-c`,
+One should always check this with larger values for `-c`
-and finally, on paper.
+(see remark below) and finally, on paper.

 So, Thue and Morse are FST-equivalent.